apptension/saas-boilerplate/services/docs/docs/assets-management.md

 ### Files storage

-By default, backend is configured to use S3 as its files storage. `DEFAULT_FILE_STORAGE` variable in `settings.py` file is set to `common.storages.S3Boto3StorageWithCDN`.
-This is `S3Boto3Storage` class that comes by default with `django-storages` library, extended with support to CloudFormation distribution as CDN and query string signature to allow access files in private S3 Bucket.
+By default, backend is configured to use S3 as its files storage. `DEFAULT_FILE_STORAGE` variable in `settings.py` file is set to `common.storages.PrivateS3Boto3StorageWithCDN`.
+This is `S3Boto3Storage` class that comes by default with `django-storages` library, extended with support to CloudFront distribution as CDN and query string signature to allow access files in private S3 Bucket.
+There is also second storage available - `common.storages.PublicS3Boto3StorageWithCDN`.
+This one is intended for use with files that don't have to be protected with query string signature, like for example users' avatars.
+Using this storage, files are uploaded with `public-read` acl set.
+Those files are cached and provided by CDN - everyone who has url can access them.

 Both S3 Bucket and CloudFront Distribution are created as a part of the Components Stack.